viktorsmari/i3-work/README.md

 The reason for this is I used this repo on 2 different computers, work and home, and they had different XF86 and audio settings.

+### TODO:

+Firefox: switch between tabs when using scroll wheel.

+In URL bar enter: `about:config`

+Change:

+`toolkit.tabbox.switchByScrolling = true`

 ## Computing